jerorguez/jerorguez/README.md

 <p align="justify">
-I am Jerobel Rodriguez, throughout my life I have focused my studies to become a doctor / dentist.
+I am Jerobel Rodriguez, throughout my life I have focused my studies to be a doctor/dentist.
-It is not until the year 2021 where I discover my true vocation for software development.
+It is not until the year 2021 where I discovered my true vocation for software development.
 I am currently studying to become a web application developer.

 I am very interested in backend, cybersecurity and artificial intelligence.